Back to Work

 Designing w/CARE

-A healthcare experience project focused on improving emotional clarity and practical support for gynaecological oncology patients and care teams at UPMC Magee-Womens Hospital.
+A design project focused on supporting caregivers of gynaecological oncology patients and care teams at UPMC Magee-Womens Hospital.

 Timeline 8 Months